wso2/docs-mi/en/docs/get-started/development-kickstart.md

 6. Click **Create** to save the endpoint configuration.

-7. Follow the same steps to create an endpoint for ‘Pine Valley Hospital’.
+7. Follow the same steps to create an endpoint for the ‘Pine Valley Hospital’.
 Use the following parameter values:

     <table>
       <tr>